ant-design/ant-design-charts/docs/.g2plot-plot-api/fund-flow-graph.md

 ##### type

-The default edge type is 'fund-polyline'.
+The default edge type is 'fund-line'.
 Some configurations may not take effect after modification.

 #### layout